para-d/si-wijesekara-keyboard/README.md

-# Sinhala Wijesekara Layout Key Board
+# Sinhala Wijesekara Layout Keyboard
 Sinhala - Wijesekara layout keyboard for Ubuntu based distributions.

 Within this repository you can find a modified key mapper (symbols) file of xkb lk layout.